Wood & Knutsford Sts Fremantle

 Fremantle City Council yard

 The sign says you'll be garrotted if you leave rubbish here.
-There's always some, but, right in front of the sign :)
+There's often some, but, right in front of the sign :)

 Fremantle City Council yard